CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

 	<li> Developing principled and fundamental methods for natural language generation.
 I am interested in how human knowledge
 		(e.g., factual, commonsense, etc.) can be reasoned and used in natural language generation.
 	</li>
+ Recently, I find AI has a great power especially in supporting learning, analyzing data, so I am

 # 📝 Publications
 ## Journal Papers